20/20 (The Beach Boys album): Background

 Over the summer of 1968, Brian attempted to record an arrangement of the 1927 show tune "Ol' Man River".
 According to music writer Brian Chidester, the session tapes "reveal Wilson conducting the Beach Boys to such extreme perfectionism that both he and the band seem at the end of their rope with one another".
-Friend and Three Dog Night singer Danny Hutton recalled that Brian expressed suicidal wishes at the time, and that it was "when [Brian's] real decline started".
-Afterward, Brian was admitted to a psychiatric hospital, possibly of his own volition.
+Singer Danny Hutton recalled that Brian had expressed suicidal wishes at the time, and that it was when his "real decline started".
+Afterward, he was admitted to a psychiatric hospital, possibly of his own volition.

 Brian's issues were not disclosed to the public, and sessions continued in his absence.
 Once discharged, Brian rarely finished any tracks for the band, leaving much of his subsequent Beach Boys output for Carl Wilson to complete.
 Regarding Brian's participation on the group's recordings from then, band engineer Stephen Desper said that Brian remained "indirectly involved with production" through Carl.
 Dennis said that Brian began to have "no involvement at all", which forced the group to "find things that [he] worked on and try and piece it together."